Olakunle Churchill

 Olakunle Oladunni Churchill, is a Nigerian businessman and philanthropist.
 He is the founder of Churchill Group and Churchill Foundation.

 Early life and education

 Churchill was born and raised in Ondo State.
 He started his education at Canon Adeyemi Nursery and Primary School, Ondo State, before moving to Apata Memorial High School, Isolo for his junior secondary education.
-He preceded to Nigerian Navy Secondary School, Abeokuta for his senior secondary education.
+He then went to Nigerian Navy Secondary School, Abeokuta for his senior secondary education.

 Career

-While growing up, Churchill had the option of enrolling into Nigerian Defence Academy to become a military officer, but changed his mind to study information technology and became a computer engineer.
+While growing up, Olakunle had the option of enrolling into Nigerian Defence Academy to become a military officer, but changed his mind to study information technology and became a computer engineer.

 Churchill Group

-In 2005, Churchill started his career in Ghana at 23 years with real estate business and ICT company, founding the Big Churchill.
+In 2005, Olakunle started his career in Ghana at 23 years with real estate business and ICT company, founding the Big Churchill.
 In 2010, the Churchill Group succeeded his former company, launching in agriculture, mining, engineering and entertainment.
 Later in his career, he started Churchill Foundation as a charity organization with funding generated from 10 percent of all his company revenues.